 Ilma Beach House at Bunker Bay

-If you want a beach wedding, I love Bunker Bay.
-We actually got married here and it’s one of our favourite stretches of coast.
+If you're dreaming of a beach wedding, Bunker Bay is hard to beat.
+We actually got married here ourselves, and it's still one of our favourite stretches of coastline in the South West.

-The best beach ceremony spot is to the left of the main beach path, that’ll give you a bit more privacy and a few less random onlookers.
+• The ceremony spot to the left of the main beach access offers a bit more privacy and fewer curious onlookers

 A beach wedding ceremony with a bride and groom standing in front of the ocean, surrounded by guests dressed in summer attire, with a seagull flying in the clear blue sky.